+Pre- and Post-test Phases.
 The first analysis compared infants' looking times to the pretest and posttest event as a function of sex, order of the test trials, and group type.
-The rationale this analysis was to determine whether, in the case of equal looking times to the test events, such looking behavior resulted from general fatigue or a lack of learning.
+The rationale for this analysis was to determine whether, in the case of equal looking times to the test events, such looking behavior resulted from general fatigue or a lack of learning.
 It is generally believed that a significant decrease in looking times to the postest event relative to those in the pretest trials, in combination with low looking times to the four test events, suggests that infants became fatigued in the experiment (Werker et al., 1998).
 If infants' looking to the postest event is elevated relative to the four test events used here, this would indicate either that (a) infants failed to process the test events or (b) processed the events as equivalent in an unspecified way.
 Thus, infants' looking times were analyzed with a mixed-effects four-way ANCOVA with trials (pretest vs. posttest) as the within-subjects factor and sex (male vs. female), order of the test trials, and group type as the between-subjects factors.
 Age was included as the covariate and subject ID was included as the random-effects factor.
-The analysis revealed no main effect of sex F(1,34) = 0.21, p = 0.65, no main effect of test trial order F(1,34) = 2.37, p = 0.13, but a significant main effect of group type F(1,34) = 4.91, p = .03, ηp2 = 0.13.
+The analysis revealed no main effect of sex F(1,23) = 0.01, p = 0.91, no main effect of test trial order F(1,23) = 2.15, p = 0.16, no main effect of group type F(1,23) = 0.58, p = 0.45, but a significant main effect of test trial type, F(1,22) = 9.49, p < 0.01, ηp2 = 0.13, which indicated that infants’ looked significantly longer at the pretest trial (M = 24.94, SD = 6.78) than at the post-test trial (M = 19.33, SD = 10.59).
 There was no significant interaction between any of these variables, all p's > 0.08, all ηp2's > 0.08.
+This means that differences in test trial looking time cannot be attributed to differences in looking times at the pretest and posttest events as a function of sex, test trial order, or group type.